apache/druid/docs/tutorials/tutorial-batch.md

   -->

-This tutorial demonstrates how to perform a batch file load, using Apache Druid (incubating)'s native batch ingestion.
+This tutorial demonstrates how to perform a batch file load, using Apache Druid's native batch ingestion.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [quickstart](index.html) using the `micro-quickstart` single-machine configuration and have it